ethereum-optimism/stack-docs/src/docs/understand/explainer.md

 ::: details Superchain

 A decentralized blockchain platform which consists of many chains that share security and a technology stack (OP Stack).
-The interoperability and standardization enables individual chains to be treated identically by tools and wallets.
+The interoperability and standardization enable individual chains to be treated identically by tools and wallets.

 :::